patiosga/ADBOD/README.md

 `ExperimentTSB.py`: a helper class to conduct experiments using the two algorithms.
 `RunExperiments.py`: Tesing multiple hyper-parameters for DOD and Dyn and store the results under `resulst` Folder (`results_final.csv` file for Dyn and `resultsKR_final.csv` for DOD).
-`\results\readResults.py`: Used to search results from DOD and Dyn experiment, and to produce plot with summarized results.
+`/results/readResults.py`: Used to search results from DOD and Dyn experiment, and to produce plot with summarized results.

-`data\` : data used for the evaluation
+`data/` : data used for the evaluation
-`Techniques\` : Implementation of Dyn and DOD
+`Techniques/` : Implementation of Dyn and DOD